Table of Contents Show

 Cannabis use can increase the risks of ischaemic strokes.
 Ischaemic strokes are stroke-like attacks resolved within minutes to hours.
 It is a warning sign of severe strokes in the future and thus requires immediate medical attention.

 Arrhythmia is generally harmless until serious.
 It is the improper beating of the heart, both fast and slow.
 Increased heart rate and vice versa on regular terms may lead to other risks and long-term effects.

 Long-term users may go through severe symptoms, and their hearts may not pump out enough blood.
 Improper blood flow can affect the regular functioning of the body.
-So, let me ask the question again, “can marijuana kill you?”.
 Marijuana-associated arrhythmia resulted in a high mortality rate of 11%.
 Even if the death is not from the direct use of marijuana, its effects can reduce one’s time on the earth.

 8. Cardiac Arrest

 Cardiac arrest is the sudden loss of heart function, breathing, or consciousness that requires immediate CPR.
-The heart abruptly stops beating in such cases and leads to a person’s death.
+The heart abruptly stops beating in such cases leading to a person’s death.

 Treatment providers confirm that excess use of cannabis can lead to such a situation.
 Hence it is better to avoid cannabis at a young age because it will simply increase the risk.

 Bronchi are cartilage tubes leading from the trachea to the lungs.
 Bronchitis is simply the inflammation of the bronchi.
 Acute bronchitis is prevalent nowadays.

 Smoking habits, including cigarettes, marijuana, and tobacco, can lead to bronchitis and harm the lungs.
 Both bacterial and viral infections can cause it.
 Once the infection is cleared, acute bronchitis is also resolved.